stonepros/stone/doc/rbd/libvirt.rst

    Replace ``{monitor-host}`` with the name of your host, and replace the pool and/or image name as necessary.
-You may add multiple ``<host>`` entries for your Ceph monitors.
+You may add multiple ``<host>`` entries for your Stone monitors.
 The ``dev`` attribute is the logical device name that will appear under the ``/dev`` directory of your VM.
 The optional ``bus`` attribute indicates the type of disk device to emulate.
 The valid settings are driver specific (e.g., "ide", "scsi",